machinewrapped/gpt-subtrans/readme.md

 **The easiest setup method for most users is to run e.g. `install-openai.bat` or `install-gemini.bat` at this point and enter your API key when prompted.
 You can then skip the remaining steps.
 MacOS users should run `install.sh`, which will ask you to specify the provider (this should work on any unix-like system). **

 2. Create a new file named .env in the root directory of the project.
-Add your API key to the .env file like this:
+Add any required settings for your chosen provider to the .env file like this:
 ```
     OPENAI_API_KEY=<your_openai_api_key>
     GEMINI_API_KEY=<your_gemini_api_key>